Prajwalrajbasnet/AnyAudio/README.md

 # AnyAudio
-An online audio tools which lets you to have voice recording and karaoke listen to it with live visualization apply effects and preview it!
+An online audio tool which lets you to have voice recording and karaoke listen to it with live visualization apply effects and preview it!
 [Demo](https://prajwalrajbasnet.github.io/web/AnyAudio)

 ## APIs used
 * Web Audio API